api-evangelist/providers/_store/mastercard.md

           https://developer.mastercard.com/mdes-digital-enablement/documentation/support/#get-help
         name: Support | MDES Digital Enablement API | Mastercard Developers
         type: FAQ
-    description: >-
-      MDES allows a merchant to tokenize Account PANs entered by consumers or existing Account PANs held on file, replacing each PAN with a unique MDES token (subject to issuer participation).
-These tokens can be used for e‑commerce and in-app transactions in the same way as Account PANs.
+    description: "MDES allows a merchant to tokenize Account PANs entered by consumers or existing Account PANs held on file, replacing each PAN with a unique MDES token (subject to issuer participation).
+These tokens can be used for e\x11commerce and in-app transactions in the same way as Account PANs. "
   - aid: mastercard:master-card-authentication-facilitator
     name: Mastercard Authentication Facilitator
     tags: []